Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

      - Mead base: Animal Whispers: Carrot 10 > 5

 v1.3.1
 - All UI configs are no longer synced with server.
-Players can individually configure this mod's UI elements individually.
+Players can individually configure this mod's UI elements.
 - Show Online Players Under Minimap cannot be toggled on with Minimal Status Effects installed.

 v1.3.0